-Review the requirements needed to get started with the Cloudera Data Warehouse (CDW) service on Red Hat OpenShift.
+Review the requirements needed to get started with the Cloudera Data Warehouse service on Red Hat OpenShift.

-You can also use the CDP Private Cloud Data Services Spreadsheet to model the number and specification of hosts required for a deployment.
-See How to use the CDP Private Cloud Data Services sizing spreadsheet on page 11.
+You can also use the Cloudera Data Services on premises Spreadsheet to model the number and specification of hosts required for a deployment.
+See How to use the Cloudera Data Services on premises sizing spreadsheet on page 12.

-- CDP Cloudera Manager must be installed and running. - CDP Private Cloud must be installed and running.
-See Installing on OpenShift and Installing on ECS for more details - An environment must have been registered with Management Console on the private cloud.
-See CDP Private Cloud Environments for more details. - In addition to the general requirements, CDW also has the following minimum memory, storage, and hardware requirements for each worker node using the standard resource mode:
+- must be installed and running. - must be installed and running.
+See Installing on OpenShift and Installing on ECS for more details. - An environment must have been registered with on the .
+See Environments for more details. - In addition to the general requirements, also has the following minimum memory, storage, and hardware requirements for each worker node using the standard resource mode: